-In a previous post, we talked about how QA and Development should be integrated in an agile environment.
-It’s important to remove boundaries between developers and testers and promote a collaborative working environment.
-When software testers and developers work in sync, you’ll be able to produce higher quality work in less time.
+We have talked about the benefits of integrating QA and Development in an agile environment in an earlier post and how removing boundaries between developers and testers promotes a collaborative working environment.
+When software testers and developers work in sync, they can produce higher-quality work in less time.

 But what exactly is the role of QA in agile?